Skip to content

 Portfolio positioning themes

-• Sentiment and positioning have become more optimistic.
-We believe this is a slight headwind for risk assets and feeds into the ongoing valuations debate.
+• Sentiment and positioning have retreated to more normal levels, supporting risk assets and mitigating the ongoing valuations debate.

-• Earnings expectations are rising rapidly across emerging markets (EM) ex-China, influencing our more constructive view on the region.
-Macro conditions are also supportive.
+• Earnings expectations are rising rapidly across emerging markets (EMs) ex-China, influencing our more constructive view on the region.
+We expect tailwinds from ongoing capital expenditure on AI hardware.

 • Fiscal deficits are widening in major economies, as governments increase spending or cut taxes to stimulate growth.
 Consequent yield effects make us selective on duration.